 - Prenatal care and childbirth must be covered by the employer-paid health insurance at the same coverage as any other medical conditions.

-If you have been the victim of pregnancy discrimination, our experienced employment law attorneys will aggressively pursue your legal remedies, which may include reinstatement to your job with full benefits and back pay, or a lawsuit for damages such as back pay, front pay, emotional distress, attorney's fees and possible punitive damages.
+If you have been the victim of pregnancy discrimination, our experienced Florida pregnancy discrimination lawyers will aggressively pursue your legal remedies.
+They may include reinstatement to your job with full benefits and back pay, or a lawsuit for damages such as back pay, front pay, emotional distress, attorney’s fees and possible punitive damages.
 Contact us today for a free assessment.